ONDER1E/PAWR/README.md

 6. Set "default_runway" to the runway you're normally gonna use for departures

 ## Instructions for use:
-1. If you haven't already install the latest release from this repo ( bottom right of your screen ), node.js, python and the following dependencies using npm:
+1. If you haven't already install the latest release from this repo ( bottom right of your screen ), vscode, node.js, python and the following dependency using npm:
 ```js
 npm i discord.js-selfbot-v13
 ```